SargSoft/survival/README.md

 Below is a breakdown of all of the aspects relating to the environment, including all of the requisites for each element, and also initial concept art.

 #### 4.2.1 AI / Fauna
-This section will outline the overview of all the types of Fauna in the game, and their respective requisites.
+This section will outline the overview of all the types of Fauna in the game, their respective requisites, and behavioural patterns.
+Below is a tree diagram which illustrates how the different fauna are organised.

 ![TreeDiagram](Assets/Docs/Readme/FaunaTreeDiagram.png)

 ##### 4.2.1.1 Herbivores
-Herbivores intro text.
+Below the different variants of herbivorous fauna are broken down by their relative sizes and behavioural patterns.

 ###### 4.2.1.1.1 Small Herbivores
+There are two types of small herbivorous fauna, shoalers, and scavengers, both of which have their own different behavioural patterns, as outlined below.

 **Small Shoaling Herbivores:**

 ![ShoalingHerbivoreAIFlowchart](Assets/Docs/Readme/ShoalingHerbivoreAIFlowchart.png)